While preventable injury isn’t a cheerful holiday topic, toy safety is an important consideration for children’s gifts.

 Using Books to Talk with Kids about Toys

-Talking about toy safety with smaller children can revolve around discussions of picture books about favorite toys or books for children in which toys are the characters or focus of the story.
+Talking about toy safety with smaller children can revolve around picture books about favorite toys or books in which toys are the characters or focus of the story.

 Use our new Talking with Kids about Toys book list to find over a dozen choices to help you start a conversation about toys with the children in your life.